-1. Using COUNTIF function
+1. Using COUNTIF Function

 The COUNTIF function counts the number of cells within a range comparing a particular condition.

 Within the COUNTIF function, we inserted all the values of Sales Rep as range.
 Our criteria were every name, since we need to calculate the number of instances for every name.
 So as criteria we have inserted a name (first name in this case, gradually will check using every other name).
 It gave the number of occurrences for the name Max.
 As our data set is not a big one, you can have a quick look and find there are 4 Max inside that Sales Rep column.

 This time it provided the correct values.